Home Vancouver Events Calendar Canada Day Celebrations in Metro Vancouver & the Fraser Valley

 Port Moody’s Canada Day festivities are actually part of the community’s larger Golden Spike Days festival that takes place over four days during the July long weekend each year.

-In 2022 Golden Spike Days returns with in-person celebrations at Rocky Point Park from June 30th until July 3rd.
-On Canada Day the event runs from 10:00 am until 10:00 pm.
-Expect to see live performances, food trucks and more.
+In 2025 Golden Spike Days is at Rocky Point Park from June 28th until July 1st.
+On Canada Day the event will likely run from 10:00 am until 10:00 pm.
+There are live performances, food trucks and more.

 See our article about Port Moody’s Golden Spike Days for more information.